 What documents do I need?

 You will need your original documents as follows: Passport, Motorcycle Registration Document or Title, Driving Licence, International Driving Permit.
 In addition you must have travel/medical insurance and 3rd party motorcycle insurance (where available).
-[Carnet de Passage].
-As visa requirements are dependent on your nationality and a complex with constantly changing requirements, we would direct you to our appointed visa agency for advice. www.thevisamachine.com
+As visa requirements are dependent on your nationality and a complex with constantly changing requirements, we would direct you to our preferred visa agency, The Visa Machine, for advice. www.thevisamachine.com

 Are these countries safe?